Earth & Environmental Science (EES)

 Introduction to Earth and Environmental Sciences through a study of the resource and environmental change causes of human conflict.
 Earth and Environmental Science basis for permanent and contingent operating factors during war.
 Instructional format includes lectures, discussions, student projects, and a field trip to Gettysburg National Military Park.
 May be combined with EES 022 or EES 004 for 4 credits.

-EES 021 Introduction to Planet Earth 3 Credits
+EES 021 Dynamic Earth 3 Credits

 Processes within the Earth and dynamic interactions between the solid earth, the atmosphere, and the oceans.
 Lectures.
 May be combined with EES 022 or EES 004.

-EES 022 Exploring Earth 1 Credit
+EES 022 Exploring Earth: A Natural Science Laboratory Course 1 Credit

 EES 023 Weather and Climate: Past, Present, and Future 3 Credits